sebastianotronto/sebastiano.tronto.net/src/blog/2022-06-04-gemini/gemini.md

 ```
 ````

+(*If you are reading this via gemini, the lines above are not properly displayed.
+I'll edit this page if I find a way to escape the triple backtick, or fix the markdown-to-gemtext conversion*)

 And that's it, you now know gemtext.
 There is no inline formatting, no embedded media, no CSS - your browser will take care of the styling and if you want to view a picture you can just download it and open it with